roshnirifa/Java_simple_quiz_project/README.md

 ## Project Summery
-This is a simple quiz project using java programming language. <br/>

-In this software system, there are two crendential 1. admin and 2. student

-- admin can save multiple MCQ with 4 options with their answer key in a quiz.json file.
-And, when any student logs in to the system, system will tell the student to give MCQ exam from the quiz bank.

-- If a user logs in by admin credential, system will say the admin user to add new questions to question bank and if any user logs in  by student credential, system will say the user to give quiz.
+This is a software system implemented in Java that allows admin to create and manage multiple-choice questions (MCQs) in a quiz bank.
+The system also enables students to log in and take quizzes generated from the question bank.

 ## Technology Used
 - Java